DmitryBaranovskiy/raphael/README.markdown

 ##### Usage

     // Each of the following examples create a canvas that is 320px wide by 200px high
-    // Canvas is created at the viewport’s 10,50 coordinate var paper = Raphael(10, 50, 320, 200);
+    // Canvas is created at the viewport's 10,50 coordinate var paper = Raphael(10, 50, 320, 200);
     // Canvas is created at the top left corner of the #notepad element (or its top right corner in dir="rtl" elements) var paper = Raphael(document.getElementById("notepad"), 320, 200);